DevilDriver: The Last Kind Words (2007–2008)

-The band reunited at Sonic Ranch Studios while they recorded their third studio effort, The Last Kind Words, which was released in June 2007.
+The band reunited at Sonic Ranch Studios while they recorded their third studio effort, The Last Kind Words, was released in July 31, 2007.
 The album's first single "Not All Who Wander Are Lost" was directed by Nathan Cox for free.
 Cox's career began when he created Coal Chamber's music video "Loco", so he re-paid a favor to Fafara and the band.
 Cox now directs music videos for bands such as Linkin Park and Korn.
 The first song to be previewed was "Horn of Betrayal" which debuted on Sirius Satellite's Hard Attack channel on May 16, 2007.
 The Last Kind Words entered the German charts at number 92, and peaked at number 48 on the Billboard 200, with over 14,000 copies sold.

 DevilDriver promoted the album at the 2007 Download Festival at Donington Park alongside headliners Linkin Park, Iron Maiden, and My Chemical Romance.
 A Guinness world record was attempted by the band for the "largest circle pit" at the festival.
 Guinness responded to the query and denied the request stating they receive over 60,000 requests a year and there is no way to physically define where a circle pit starts and ends.
 They considered the proposal fully in the context of the subject area and stated that "our decision is final in this matter".

 The band also appeared at 2007's Ozzfest.
 Fafara had been planning to take his first six weeks off in 11 years, but Sharon Osbourne, who had managed Fafara's previous band Coal Chamber, persuaded him to appear.
 At a concert in Detroit, Michigan, a recording was made with the intention of releasing a live DVD in 2008 although this has yet to be released.

 DevilDriver's songs "Devil's Son" and "Driving Down the Darkness" were featured in the TV show Scrubs, and in 2008 they covered the Iron Maiden song "Wasted Years" for the Kerrang! compilation Maiden Heaven: A Tribute to Iron Maiden.
 The song "Clouds Over California" became available as a download for the music video game Rock Band.